 Further, in order to achieve lifetime benefits under this rider, you must remain totally disabled.
 So, for example, if you return to work, were pushed off claim, or went into residual disability claim status, you lose the lifetime benefits.
 And even if you are later able to reestablish total disability, the lifetime benefit will be a lower percentage of the monthly benefit, because you will have re-set your total disability date for purposes of calculating your monthly benefit under the rider.

-Lifetime benefits offer a way for policyholders to continue to collect at least some income after the benefit period of their policy ends.
-However, when choosing a policy, physicians and dentists must carefully consider their age at the time of purchase, premium amounts, and the policy language before buying a policy.
+Lifetime benefits offer a way for policyholders to continue to collect at least some income after the benefit period of their disability insurance policy ends.
+However, when choosing a disability insurance policy, physicians and dentists must carefully consider their age at the time of purchase, premium amounts, and the policy language before buying a policy.
 Knowing how your policy’s lifetime benefits work is an important step in planning for your financial future.

 In our next post we will look at another option individuals have to supplement their retirement income: the lump sum benefit rider.